 Of all the historical communications of information, human speech is the most important because it is the basic and the most common carrier of information, and all other forms of communication are only a consequence of communication between people using it.
 For this reason, Core Word research is crucial for all areas of knowledge that are devoted in their research activities to linguistics.
 Of course, the analysis of this information requires taking into account not only linguistics, but also all other fields of science, because, such as cultural factors, they have a decisive influence on the forms of these messages by imposing different types of records, sound and grammar in their speeches.
 This is not a consistently applied procedure, so in areas crucial to the past of our civilisation, in history, archeology, humanistic geography, anthropology, cultural studies and linguistics, the level of of remittances from antiquity remains low and determines the still insufficient quality of their research, as demonstrated by TIIT Institute's Revision of Science.

-POLEMICA adopted , that in the ACADEMY, all languages should be reviewed in terms of the use of articles, capital letters and other forms of prioritisation of terms used in social communication.
+PLANAGE adopted , that in addition to the analysis of root words to revise all languages should be reviewed in terms of the use of articles, capital letters and other forms of prioritisation of terms used in social communication.
 The following table and map present extremely interesting results, which still need to be verified on the basis of a wider database, but indicate clearly that this is the correct direction of research, still unknown to modern science.
 For example, on this basis, it is already possible to realise that all languages not mentioned here represent cultures that had a specific and completely different development from the others.

 PRIORITISATIONS USED IN THE WORLD LANGUAGES